petejkim/optimism/README.md

 Read through [CONTRIBUTING.md](./CONTRIBUTING.md) for a general overview of our contribution process.

 ### Good First Issues

 You can find good first issues by filtering for the ["good first issue" tag on our issues page](https://github.com/ethereum-optimism/optimism/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) or alternatively by taking a look at our [Good First Issues project board](https://github.com/orgs/ethereum-optimism/projects/23).
 If you'd like to tackle one of these issues, please leave a comment and [assign yourself to the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users#assigning-an-individual-issue-or-pull-request).
 This helps prevent two people accidentally working on the same task at the same time.

+### Changesets

+We use [changesets](https://github.com/atlassian/changesets) to manage releases of our various packages.
+You *must* include a `changeset` file in your PR when making a change that would require a new package release.

+Adding a `changeset` file is easy:

+1. Navigate to the root of the monorepo.
+2. Run `npx changeset`.
+You'll be prompted to select packages to include in the changeset.
+Use the arrow keys to move the cursor up and down, hit the `spacebar` to select a package, and hit `enter` to confirm your selection.
+Select *all* packages that require a new release as a result of your PR.
+4. Once you hit `enter` you'll be prompted to decide whether your selected packages need a `major`, `minor`, or `patch` release.
+Use a `major` release when making large changes that are not backwards-compatible.
+If you're unsure if you should use a `major` release, you probably want to use a `minor` or `patch` release.
+Use a `minor` release whenever you change the API of a package.
+Use a `patch` release when fixing bugs or otherwise making small changes that remain backwards-compatible.
+5. Commit your changeset and push it into your PR.
+6. Voilà, c'est fini!

 ## Development Quick Start